6.10.23 – 6.19.23

 After the Emancipation Proclamation was issued on January 1, 1863, owners in many isolated areas kept word from the people they had enslaved so that they would not flee.
 On June 19, 1865, some of the last enslaved people in America were freed when the news, at last, reached Confederate Galveston, Texas.
 Since that day, Juneteenth has been celebrated to honor the African Americans who built this nation.

-Save the dates for our 2023 commemoration: June 10 – June 19
+Thanks to everyone who joined us for our 2023 commemoration: June 10 – June 19

 Use the links to learn more or scroll down to explore supporters and find your 2023 Juneteenth shirts.